Analytical attractor for Bjorken expansion

 The use of a time dependent relaxation time $\tau_R(\tau)$ allows us to capture the qualitative features of more realistic calculations.
-The solution presented in this letter holds for a time dependence of the form $\tau_R \sim \tau^{1-\Delta}$, with $\Delta$ constant \cite{Heller:2018qvh}.
+The solution presented in this letter holds for a time dependence of the form $\tau_R \sim \tau^{1-\Delta}$, with $\Delta$ constant\footnote{Fixing the units requires an additional time scale $\tau_1$, which can be chosen as the time at which the expansion rate equals the collision rate, that is $\tau_1=\tau_R(\tau_1)$.} \cite{Heller:2018qvh}.
 Commonly used are a constant $\tau_R$ ($\Delta=1$), or $\tau_R\sim T^{-1}$ with $T$ the effective temperature ($\Delta\approx 2/3$).
 Note that as long as $\Delta>0$, the expansion rate decreases faster than the collision rate, and the system is driven to hydrodynamics at late time.
 When $\Delta<0$, the expansion eventually overcomes the collisions and the system evolves towards the free streaming regime.
 The limiting case $\Delta=0$ mimics the system of hard sphere scatterings recently studied in \cite{Denicol:2019lio}, and is also close to more realistic QCD kinetics with 2-to-2 scatterings \cite{Blaizot:2019dut}.
 In this case, collisional effects perfectly balance those of the expansion, resulting in a stationary state that differs from hydrodynamics.
 More sophisticated time dependence have also been considered \cite{Chattopadhyay:2019jqj}.
 A detailed description of these physical situations and the corresponding solutions as a function of $\Delta$ will be presented in a forthcoming publication \cite{Blaizot_Yan}.
 In this letter we focus on the solution for $\Delta>0$.

 To proceed, it is convenient to measure the time in units of the instantaneous relaxation time and define the dimensionless variable $ w\equiv {\tau}/{\tau_R(\tau)}\sim \tau^{\Delta}, $